mavlink/qgc-user-guide/en/SettingsView/MAVLink.md

 ## MAVLink 2 Logging (PX4 only) {#logging}

-On PX4 you can enable manual or automatic logging and upload to [Flight Review](https://logs.px4.io) (or another logging service).
+On PX4 you can enable manual or automatic logging, and manual or automatic upload of logs to [Flight Review](https://logs.px4.io) (or, in theory, another logging service).

+> **Tip** If you just want to download logs collected on the vehicle you can do so using [Analyze View > Log Download](../analyze_view/log_download.md).

 The *MAVLink 2 Logging* section allows you to manually start and stop logging, and to enable automatic capture of logs.